Slicer/SlicerGitMigrationDataRemoved/README.md

 SlicerGitMigrationDataRemoved
 =============================

-This is a repository storing large date files extracted from Slicer history.
+This is a repository storing large data files extracted from Slicer history.

-To support content-based addressing, files are uploaded as assets organized in [releases](https://github.com/Slicer/SlicerGitMigrationDataRemoved/releases) named after the hashing algorithm.
+Files `<filename>_<sha256>` have been uploaded as assets organized in a [release](https://github.com/Slicer/SlicerGitMigrationDataRemoved/releases/tag/files).